maugustosemperfi/tweeter/README.md

 🔎 **Powerful, Extensible Dev Tools**

+## Description

+MFE project using NX as workspace and Angular at the frontend framework

 ## Development server

 Run `nx serve my-app` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.